garabik/Slinger/README.md

 pip install --break-system-packages ffmpeg-python
 ```

-This should be a drop-in replacement and by default, it should work in the same way.
+This should be a drop-in replacement for the original Slingerserver and by default, it should work in the same way.

 The web player is in the file webplay.html, make sure it is in the same directory as the slingbox_server.py, and you need a python moddule rewrap.py (in the same directory).